beckerg/linux-kmod/README.md

-# skel-xx
+# linux-kmod
-Simple kernel loadable module
+Simple loadable kernel module

 The following code implements a skeleton character driver for Linux built for the purpose of exploring the linux kernel and developing